erhalomer/DSA-210-Omer-Erhal/README.md

 ---

-3- Data Cleaning and Preparation
+3- Data Cleaning and Preparation and Graphs

 Data preprocessing will include the following steps: